 - 1. Save and expand oak-hickory forests

 - 2. Create more forest blocks of 500 or more acres

 - 3. Mitigate forest health threats

 - 4. Hire more forestry professionals

 - 5. Focus on Illinois forestry industry

 - 6. Expand urban and community forests

-- 7. Realize other unmet forest resource needs
+- 7. Find permanent funding for the State Forestry Division